A quick look at some of the most common eye diseases diagnosed and often treated at Pacific Eye Clinic.

 In most cases, reversing damage caused by AMD is not possible, but supplements, protection from sunlight, eating a balanced diet and quitting smoking can reduce the risk and progression of macular degeneration.
 For suggestions, speak with your eye care provider at Pacific Eye Clinic.

-Pacific Eye Clinic has the experience and equipment necessary to diagnose and often treat the eye diseases detailed above, as well as many other eye diseases, at our offices in Raymond and Ilwaco.
+Pacific Eye Clinic has the experience and equipment necessary to diagnose and often treat the eye diseases detailed above, as well as many other eye diseases, at our office in Raymond.
 For more information please schedule an appointment with your optometrist, and we’ll be in touch with you shortly.